 You can download the pitch in .xlsx or .docx format.
-If you did not set a submission due date when you created a pitch request, you can always stop receiving pitches by clicking "Close Request" at the top right of the page.
-You can Delete the pitch if it's not needed anymore.
+If you did not set a submission due date when you created a pitch request, you can stop receiving pitches by clicking Close Request.
+You also can Delete the pitch.

-- Admin – Admin users have all options enabled within Pitch Requests.
-They are able to "Create", "Read", "Edit", "Delete", "Export Pitches" and "Close" Pitch Requests.
+- Admin – Admin users have all options enabled within pitch requests.
+They are able to Create, Read, Edit, Delete, Export Pitches and Close pitch requests.

 - Content Studio Editor – Same as above.
 Similar to the Admin user's, Content Studio Editors also have the same options enabled.

 - Member – Same as above.
 Similar to the Admin user's, Member users also have the same options enabled.